TanemuraKiyoto/AutoGraph/README.md

 Once you run the method, it will save relevant files to the path specified by outpath

-# Description of output files and directories:
+## Description of output files and directories:
-----------files----------
+### files
-affinityMatrix.csv: The symmetric affinity matrix made by applying a Gaussian kernel to the RMSD matrix.
-Indices and columns correspond to the file names. filteredAffinityMatrix.csv: The affinity matrix after applying the adaptive threshold to remove low weight edges. communityStats.csv: Descriptive statistics applied to each cluster as well as the whole data ('global') and collection of centroids ('centers') cluster_summary.csv: Clustering output by each file.
+- affinityMatrix.csv: The symmetric affinity matrix made by applying a Gaussian kernel to the RMSD matrix.
+Indices and columns correspond to the file names.
+- filteredAffinityMatrix.csv: The affinity matrix after applying the adaptive threshold to remove low weight edges.
+- communityStats.csv: Descriptive statistics applied to each cluster as well as the whole data ('global') and collection of centroids ('centers')
+- cluster_summary.csv: Clustering output by each file.
 The cluster column specifies the cluster to which the file is assigned.
-The centroid column specifies whether the file is a centroid (1) or not (0) rmsdMatrix.csv: The symmetric RMSD matrix made by calculating the atomic RMSD between all conformers considered.
+The centroid column specifies whether the file is a centroid (1) or not (0)
+- rmsdMatrix.csv: The symmetric RMSD matrix made by calculating the atomic RMSD between all conformers considered.
 Indices and columns correspond	 to the file names.
--------directories-------
+### directories
-clusterX: contains all files assigned to clusterX
+- clusterX: contains all files assigned to clusterX
-centers: Contains all files chosen as centroids.
+- centers: Contains all files chosen as centroids.

-# Possible questions/problems:
+## Possible questions/problems:
 - Do I need to know Python to use AutoGraph?
   No, you can run the program interactively, with the program walking you through the necessary inputs.
 Refer to the Quick Start Guide
 - Why can't I cluster the conformers saved as PDB files?